briankirkpatrick/ActivityRecognitionProject/CodeBook.md

 * Mag stands for magnitude

 The variable names have been manipulated into Camel and dot notation to enhance readability and conform with most standard style guides.
-The following rules were followed:
+The following rules were applied:
 * signal type, measurement (whether mean or standard deviation) and x,y,z direction (if applicable) were separated by dot notation
 * signal types use Camel notation to highlight separate words
 * standard deviation was abbreviated as std